 Socializing a Young Heeler

 The best way to socialize your Heeler is through habituation; the process of exposing him/her to different things on a regular basis so she/he becomes more accustomed to the world around them.
-Here are some ways to socialize your ACD:
+Here are some ways to socialize your cattle dog:

 - Expose your puppy to different textures.
 This includes, but is not limited to, carpets, tiling, grass, snow, cement, etc.

-- Expose your puppy to travelling.
+- Expose your puppy to travel.
 If they seldom travel in cars at a young age, they can be prone to carsickness when they get older.

 In order to make these interactions effective, remember by rewarding your puppy.
 By giving them physical treats or verbal praises, they learn that they are doing the correct behavior.